secyber/CTF/(web) amogsus-api.md

 ## Acknowledgement

-Hats off to the LITCTF team!
-Your dedication was something that I found very distinctive and that shone not only through the active and caring Discord engagement but also in the design of the CTF itself.
-The wide range of challenges catered to participants of all levels, which I found very considerative.
+Kudos to the LITCTF team!
+The climate of the discord server and the challenges suited for users of every level is something to be appreciated.
 Well done and I'm definitely looking forward to next year's edition!